 Last year, a European study found that some mega-cruise ships emit as much CO2 annually as a small town.

-The report focuses on three key enablers – efficient and emissions-free movement of freight, embracing the shift towards a green supply chain, and serving Queenslanders’ sustainably for decades to come.
+The report focuses on three key enablers – efficient and emissions-free movement of freight, embracing the shift towards a green supply chain, and serving Queenslanders sustainably for decades to come.

-The scale of the challenge is highlighted by a forecast trebling in annual container trade from 1.6 million TEUs (twenty-foot equivalent units, or the standard length of a shipping container) to five million TEUs in 2060, and bulk commodities lifting from 14 million tonnes to nearly 20 million tonnes.
+The scale of the challenge is highlighted by a forecast trebling in container trade from 1.6 million TEUs (twenty-foot equivalent units, or the standard length of a shipping container) to five million TEUs in 2060, and bulk commodities lifting from 14 million tonnes to nearly 20 million tonnes.

 Supply chains will have to be seamlessly connected, both physically and digitally, with dedicated road and rail connections to strategically located inland ports.

-While the Port currently has five million truck movements a year, the number is forecast to surge to 15 million by 2060, with only 1% of containerised freight currently transported by rail compared to the global standard of 25-30%.
+While the port currently has five million truck movements a year, the number is forecast to surge to 15 million by 2060, with only 1% of containerised freight currently transported by rail compared to the global standard of 25-30%.

-In the meantime, Vision 2060 says the Port will need to shift to a low-emissions supply chain to achieve net zero, installing significant renewable energy infrastructure supported by battery storage to satisfy the massive increase in forecast energy demand.
+In the meantime, Vision 2060 says the port will need to shift to a low-emissions supply chain to achieve net zero, installing significant renewable energy infrastructure supported by battery storage to satisfy the massive increase in forecast energy demand.

-The energy requirements on Fisherman Islands alone – where the Port is based – could be of the order of 350MW, based on a high-growth scenario with fully electrified operations.
+The energy requirements on Fisherman Islands alone – where the port is based – could be of the order of 350MW, based on a high-growth scenario with fully electrified operations.

 Shipping lines, it says, are exploring the use of alternative fuels in their fleets, experimenting with green ammonia, hydrogen and methanol, while road operators increase their adoption of electric vehicles and rail providers consider a mix of electrification and green biofuels.